zhanzhaowf/zhanzhaowf.github.io/_pages/about.md

 * Urban Computing and Spatiotemporal Data Mining
 * Human Mobility and Travel Behavior
 * Public Transit and Shared Mobility on Demand Systems
+* Network Science for Urban Planning and Design